What’s clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 The term clean sleeping, like clean eating, is aimed at removing anything that might be obstructing a healthy mind and body.
 Recently called ‘the biggest health trend of 2017′ by Gwyneth Paltrow, clean sleeping follows a regime that allows for at least 1 hour with no technology before bedtime, at least 10 hours without caffeine, and a few other rules.
 Poor-quality sleep can lead to bad moods, weight gain, impaired memory and reduced immunity, so no wonder this is now ‘a thing’.

-This is the practice of making claims that a brand is earth-friendly just to increase sales.
+This is one of the most important ethical terms to understand.
+Greenwashing is the practice of making claims that a brand is earth-friendly just to increase sales.
 There are plenty of brands out there that use packaging, slogans and other marketing techniques to lead consumers to believe that they’re ‘natural’ or ‘kind to the planet’ when they’re nothing of the sort.

 They may also make special claims, such as being ‘paraben free’ or ‘cruelty free’ – when this is actually the legal requirement for ALL brands in the countries they sell in (as is the case for all of the EU).
 Another way brands greenwash is by highlighting their (tax deductible) charitable contributions towards a cause, whilst doing nothing to actually help it beyond throwing cash at it.
 Examples of brands that greenwash include Estee Lauder, Vivienne Westwood, the Body Shop and Lush.